Low energy is a common and frequently ignored symptom that many patients suffer from.

-Adrenal Glandulars contain bovine sourced adrenal gland while Adrenal Adaptogens are primarily plant based.
+Adrenal Glandulars contain bovine-sourced adrenal glands while Adrenal Adaptogens are primarily plant-based.

-Just because there is not an agreement on what causes adrenal burn out doesn't mean that these supplements don't work.
+Just because there is no agreement on what causes adrenal burnout doesn’t mean that these supplements don’t work.

-Certain adrenal adaptogens (such as ashwagandha) have been shown to increase testosterone, improve sleep, help with weight loss, improve thyroid function and help normalize serum cortisol.
+Certain adrenal adaptogens (such as ashwagandha) have been shown to increase testosterone, improve sleep, help with weight loss (11), improve thyroid function, and help normalize serum cortisol.

-Adrenal glandulars have less studies compared to adrenal adaptogens but in my experience they tend to work quite well.
+Adrenal glandulars have fewer studies compared to adrenal adaptogens but in my experience, they tend to work quite well.

 You can learn more about using adrenal glandulars here.